William A. DiBella

-William A. DiBella (born May 17, 1943) is a Connecticut politician and businessman who has served as chairman of the board at the Metropolitan District Commission of Connecticut since 2002, a post he previously held from 1977 to 1981.
+William A. DiBella (born May 17, 1943) is an American politician and businessman who currently serves as chairman of the board of the Metropolitan District Commission of Connecticut since 2002, a post he previously held from 1977 to 1981.
 DiBella is currently a lobbyist, and a Principal at CMD Ventures LLC., a company which specializes in real estate management and property development.

 Personal life

 William DiBella was born in the city of Hartford, Connecticut in 1943.
 He is married to Donna DiBella and together they have a son named Marc who is also a politician and lobbyist in Hartford.
 William DiBella resides with his wife in Old Saybrook and with his son at his son's apartment in Hartford's iconic, I.M.
 Pei designed, Bushnell Tower; but for political reasons he maintains legal residency in Hartford.

 Political career

 Local

 DiBella's political career got its start when he was elected as a member of the Hartford City Council, a position he would hold from 1971 to 1979.
 He was also Deputy Mayor of Hartford from 1975 to 1977, serving under Mayor George A. Athanson.